 10 Amazing Benefits of Almond Milk

-The health benefits of almond milk include the improvement of vision, weight loss, stronger bones and a strong, healthy heart.
-It helps in building strong muscles, maintaining ideal blood pressure and maintaining a properly-functioning kidney.
-It is also a good alternative for nursing mothers’ milk.
+The health benefits of almond milk include weight loss, stronger bones, improvement of vision and a healthy heart.
+It also helps in building strong muscles, maintaining ideal blood pressure and maintaining a properly-functioning kidney.
+It is a good alternative for a nursing mothers’ milk.

-Most people are used to the easily accessible dairy milk.
+Most people have easy access to dairy milk.
 Though not very common, almond milk has been used for years as a substitute for cows’ milk that is readily available and relatively easy to get.
 Dairy milk is known for its high content of various vitamins and minerals but almonds have been proven to contain extra nutrients.
-This is why almond milk is recommended as a good option for those who do not consume any form of dairy products, those who have cow milk allergy/intolerance (CMA/CMI) or those people who are vegetarians.
+This is why almond milk is recommended as a good option for those who do not consume any form of dairy products, those who have cow milk allergy/intolerance (CMA/CMI) or people who are vegetarians.

 Almond Milk Nutrition Facts

 Almond milk prepared from almonds is low in fat but high in energy, proteins, lipids and fiber.
 It contains minerals like calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc.
 The other nutrients available in this milk include vitamins such as vitamin C, vitamin B6, thiamine, riboflavin, niacin, folate and vitamin E. All these nutrients have various benefits which are essential for a healthy body.

 Buying and Preparing Almond Milk

 Almond milk contains no cholesterol or lactose and it can be extracted using simple equipment found in most homes.
 This milk is prepared by grinding almond seeds together with water.
 The use of a blender is one of the modern ways that can be used to get almond milk extracted with all of its nutrients intact.
 This is the easiest and simplest way to obtain this nutritious and delicious milk.